What are Local Authority Searches? Are they essential?

 Some of the additional searches, such as mining, flood and infrastructure searches are determined by the locality of the property, and not just the conveyancer or lender.
 For example, if you’re buying in a mining area, then a mining search may be required.

-Two types of land authority searches are available: official or personal.
+Two types of Local Authority searches are available: official or personal.

 As the name suggests, official searches involve sending forms directly to the local authority.
 A council staff member then searches the Local Land Charges Register.
 Finally, a council officer, signs and stamps the paperwork.